May 30, 2026 · SkyeVault · sovereign source custody · Git origin · encrypted baseline · delta journal

 SkyeVault became the owner source origin today.

 The real requirement was never "make a smaller export."
-The requirement was: if the workspace disappears, I still have the repo, the local work, the receipts, and a way to restore from my own custody lane.
+The requirement was: if a workspace disappears, I still have the repo, the local work, the receipts, and a recovery path I control.
+SkyeVault had to stop acting like a side backup and become owner custody with Git-shaped restore where Git-shaped restore is the right tool.

 Codespaces is compute.
 SkyeVault is custody.
 That is the line I needed the system to respect.